sewenew/redis-plus-plus/README.md

 #### Create Pipeline Without Creating New Connection

-**NOTE**: YOU MUST CAREFULLY READ ALL WORDS IN THIS SECTION AND THE VERY IMPORTANT NOTES BEFORE USING THIS FEATURE!!!
+**YOU MUST CAREFULLY READ ALL WORDS IN THIS SECTION AND THE VERY IMPORTANT NOTES BEFORE USING THIS FEATURE!!!**

 In fact, you can also create a `Pipeline` object with a connection from the underlying connection pool, so that calling `Redis::pipeline` method can be much cheaper (since it doesn't need to create a new connection).